 Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
-The accompanying schedule of expenditures of federal awards and schedule of support, revenue, expenses and changes in net assets for LSC funds, as required by U. S. Office of Management and Budget Circular A-133 and the Legal Services Corporation ("LSC") Audit Guide are presented for purposes of additional analysis and are not a required part of the financial statements.
+The accompanying schedule of expenditures of federal awards and schedule of support, revenue, expenses and changes in net assets for LSC funds, as required by U. S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations and the Legal Services Corporation ("LSC") Audit Guide, respectively, are presented for purposes of additional analysis and are not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements as a whole.